 And what sort of things might an employer find when they look into your credit history?
 Unfortunately, they might not always be good.

 “While employers may not be able to check your actual credit score, bankruptcies and other financial headlines that are published online will surface if a potential employer digs into your search profile,” warned Jonas Sickler, marketing director for ReputationManagement.com.
 “If a hiring manager, client, or business partner searches your name and discovers an unsavory financial reputation, they could make assumptions about your character and judgment.”

 While it is possible for potential employers to run a pre-employment credit check, is it actually likely?

 Pre-employment credit checks require your permission.

-First of all, it’s important to know that your employer can’t just check your credit report without your knowledge and consent, so you won’t be taken by total surprise, at least.
+It’s important to know that your employer can’t just check your credit report without your knowledge and consent, so you won’t be taken by total surprise.

 “Employers may only check your credit reports with your expressed written consent,” advised Michelle Black, credit expert and president at www.HOPE4USA.com.
 “Of course, keep in mind that if you withhold your consent you are not likely to get hired either.”

 These credit checks are more common in certain industries.